wso2/carbon-analytics/README.md

 This project contains compontents which implements common functionalities used in WSO2 analytics platform.

-#### Carbon Analytics repo contains following components:
+#### Carbon Analytics repo contains components realted to WSO2 Stream Processor such as:

+* stream-processing
-* event-streams
+* editor
-* event-recevier
+* simulator
-* event-publisher
+* job-manager
-* event-monitor
+* distributed-processing
-* event-processor-manager
+* business-rules
-* application-deployer
+* status-dashboard

 ## How to build from the source
 ### Prerequisites